sf-wdi-30/js-array-methods/README.md

 	<summary>
 		Which function above is a callback function?
 	</summary>
-> `displayFunction` is the name of the callback in the 		 definition of `add` above.
-When we actually called `add`, we gave it the specific callback function `printToConsole`.
+The `add` function above requires three arguments to work: a number (`a`), another number (`b`), and a callback function (`formatFunction`).
+The 3rd argument, "formatFunction" is just a placeholder/slot for our two formatting functions: `toCurrency` and `toParagraph`, but we have the flexibility to create new formatting functions now (`toRomanNumeral`! `toFraction`!), without needing to modify `add`.

 </details>

-We can also use a different function as the `displayFunction`.
+We can also use a different function as the `formatFunction`.
 This gives us a lot of flexibility.

 ```javascript
 function toAlert(input) {